Robert F. Smith

 “The whole inspiration really comes from an ideological position around how do you liberate the human spirit,” Smith said of his philanthropic philosophy.
 “I don’t think there’s anything more beautiful than the liberated human spirit.”

-Smith has helped to facilitate opportunities to liberate the human spirit through Fund II Foundation.
-In 2016, the Foundation gifted $20 million to Cornell University, Smith’s alma mater.
-That same year, Smith donated $30 million.
-The generous contributions helped to fund efforts to recruit and support underrepresented students in STEM fields through scholarships and graduate fellowships.
+In 2016, the Fund II Foundation gifted $20 million to Cornell University, Smith’s alma mater.
+That same year, Smith donated $30 million to the school.
+The generous contributions helped to fund efforts to recruit and support students in STEM fields through scholarships and graduate fellowships.
 Six years later, Smith contributed another $15 million to Cornell University’s College of Engineering to establish three funds.

-In 2019, the Foundation created internXL, under Smith’s leadership.
-The main purpose of the organization is to increase diversity in the STEM fields by matching leading businesses with diverse internship candidates.
+In 2019, the Fund II Foundation created internXL, under Smith’s leadership.
+The platform’s primary purpose is to enhance access to STEM fields by connecting top businesses with highly qualified internship candidates.

 Educational Initiatives

-Over the course of the last few years, SFI has expanded to serve dozens of institutions.
-In 2021, SFI launched its first cohort with nine Historically Black Colleges and Universities (HBCUs), providing mentoring, tutoring, targeted capacity-building and access to paid internships, as well as an income-based loan alternative for STEM majors.
+Since internXL was established, SFI has expanded to serve dozens of Historically Black Colleges and Universities (HBCUs), other Minority Serving Institutions (MSIs) and Tribal Colleges and Universities (TCUs).
 Internships for SFI are provided by Fund II Foundation’s flagship internXL program.

 Professional Highlights